attack-monkey/store/README.md

 Store.js
 ========

-Store is a normal javascript object - _with super powers_
+Store is a like a normal javascript object - _but with super powers_

 _Normal objects..._